Oct 16, 2017, 9:48:29 AM CDT Apr 19, 2024, 10:06:21 AM CDT

 Teach your teens to say "no" and accept "no"

-Some teenagers may misread cues and misperceive their sexual advances as welcome or normal.
+Some teenagers may misread cues and misperceive sexual advances as welcome or normal.
 Not only is it important that they be able to say "no" to others, but discuss with your teen how to hear someone else tell them "no" and what it feels like to accept it.

 Screen capture of family newsletter signup